 Read the book several times and answer your child’s questions.
 They may start to open up and tell you more.
 Maybe they had their feelings hurt somehow and that led to the situation.
 Reassure them while reinforcing the alternative ways to deal with their hurt feelings.

-Step Two: A good second step for younger kids is to act out the scene or situation.
+A good second step for younger kids is to act out the scene or situation.
 Get two dolls or stuffed animals and play pretend:

 Let’s pretend Turtle grabs a toy away from Tiger.